Nomusa990822/Chess-AI/README.md

 ---
 ## Final Note
-> This project shows that powerful AI does not require machine learning — it can emerge from structured reasoning, search, and well-designed evaluation.
+> This project shows that powerful AI does not require machine learning; it can emerge from structured reasoning, search, and well-designed evaluation.